 Many of the migrants arrive with harrowing tales of crossing the Mediterranean, then walking from Greece through Macedonia, Serbia, Hungary and finally into Austria.

-Austria's border with Hungary remains open to potential refugees, Austrian Interior Ministry spokesman Alexander Marakovits said Sunday, as packed buses and trains continued to arrive.
+Austria’s border with Hungary remains open to potential refugees, Austrian Interior Ministry spokesman Alexander Marakovits said Sunday, and packed buses and trains continued to arrive.

-Many Austrians brought food and water and cheered for the refugees pouring onto the platform at Vienna's train station.
+Despite the government’s desire to curb migrant flow, there has been an outpouring of support from Austrians.
+Many have brought food and water and cheered for the refugees pouring onto the platform at Vienna’s train station.

 One man who recently arrived in Austria talked of the family’s difficult journey through Hungary.

-"We went through a torture," he said, standing next to his two daughters.
-"We walked 110 kilometers (70 miles) with the children.
-They didn't allow us to take cars or trains."
+“We went through a torture,” he said.
+“We walked 110 kilometers (68 miles) with the children.
+They didn’t allow us to take cars or trains.”

 “We are comfortable here, and we like the people and the government of Austria.”

-Of the thousands who arrived in Austria this weekend, a dozen or so have opted to apply for asylum there, the country's Interior Ministry said.
-Many want to go farther, particularly to Germany.
+Most of the arrivals in Austria intend to travel farther into Europe, however.
+Of the thousands who have arrived there this weekend, only a dozen or so have opted to apply for asylum there, the country’s Interior Ministry said.

 Attacks against refugees on the rise